 Please note: The information provided should not be treated as a substitute for the advice of your own doctor or health care professional.
 If you are concerned in any way about your health you should consult your General Practitioner (GP).

-Q: What can your programme do for me?
+Q: What can your approach do for me?

 A: Our self-management approach offers you a selection of benefit options for self-management of your arthritis.
 These are based around helping you make lifestyle changes which will help you to manage your arthritis symptoms.
 As a Member you can choose as many options from the list as you feel would benefit you.
 The list does change, but currently includes: